RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 There’s no denying Christmas holds a special place in many people’s hearts.
 But why?
-For some it may be the chance to party with friends and family.
+For some, it may be the chance to party with friends and family.
 Others might cherish the opportunity to reflect on the important things in life, like being generous to others.
 But for Christians, the reason is much more dramatic.

 The name gives a big clue to what makes Christmas so significant.
 ‘Christmas’ comes from ‘Christ’s Mass’, the Church’s traditional feast day to celebrate the birth of Jesus Christ.
 Birthdays always give good cause for a celebration.
 But Jesus’ arrival on earth is much more significant to Christians than the birth of an outstanding teacher and leader.

-It is more significant even than the birth of the person who founded their religion.
+The story of Jesus as 'God in the flesh' is found in the first four books of the New Testament.
 It is summed up in this verse from the Book of John, found in the New Testament of the Bible:

-‘The Word [God] became flesh and dwelt among us’ (John 1:14)
+‘The Word [God] became flesh and dwelt among us’ John 1:14

 In other words, the God of the Universe - the all-powerful, all-loving Being who created the world and everything in it - chose to become a tiny baby.
 Although never ceasing to be God, he knew exactly what it was like to be a human, for good and for bad.
 He made friends; he found enemies.
 He knew joy and sorrow.
 He laughed and got angry.
 He experienced childhood, and as Easter reminds us, he died.

-But why did God bother to visit earth himself?
 After all, a God might reveal themselves to people without ever having to limit themselves to a human body.
 Christians believe that Jesus’ time on earth is one episode in a much bigger story that goes back almost to the beginning of human existence.

 This is a story that begins with the episode often known as ‘the Fall’, found in Genesis.
 This is explained in greater detail elsewhere on the site, but essentially it is the belief that God made people be in a good relationship with him and the world around them, but that people chose to reject God, with dire consequences for all humans and the world around us.